Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Introduction

-As depicted in Fig.~\ref{AI}(a), while early explorations of integrating AI with wireless communications can be traced to the concept of cognitive radio networks \cite{4300983}, the past decade has witnessed the vigorous development of Wireless AI, significantly propelled by advancements in deep learning.
+As depicted in Fig.~\ref{AI}(a), while the research into integrating neural networks with wireless communications began as early as 1992 \cite{153366}, the past decade has witnessed the vigorous development of Wireless AI, significantly propelled by advancements in deep learning.
 This initial wave was characterized by the successful deployment of specialized AI models for targeted wireless tasks.
-While demonstrating the significant potential of AI in enhancing wireless systems, this approach inherently suffered from limited generalization, substantial customization overhead and challenges in tackling intricate, multi-objective problems proved to be a considerable hurdle for these specialized architectures.

-The emergence and remarkable success of large AI models (LAMs), also referred to as foundation models, exemplified by architectures like generative pre-trained Transformer (GPT) and their specialized adaptations \cite{achiam2023gpt}, have paved the way for a transformative shift.
-These large pre-trained models demonstrate impressive generalization capabilities and the ability for few-shot or zero-shot adaptation to novel tasks, which has ignited the vision for the next phase of Wireless AI: the strategic utilization of pre-trained wireless foundation models (WFMs) as a versatile and adaptable base across a multitude of diverse wireless tasks \cite{10599304}.
-This paradigm aims to fundamentally overcome the limitations inherent in the specialized Wireless AI framework, offering improved generalization and reduced customization.
+This approach inherently suffered from limited generalization and substantial customization overhead.
+Furthermore, challenges in tackling intricate and multi-objective problems proved to be a considerable hurdle for these specialized architectures.
+The emergence and remarkable success of large AI models (LAMs), also referred to as foundation models, have paved the way for a transformative shift from task-specific learners to universal intelligent agents.
+These large pre-trained models demonstrate impressive generalization capabilities, which has ignited the vision for the next phase of Wireless AI: the strategic utilization of pre-trained wireless foundation models (WFMs) as a versatile and adaptable base across a multitude of diverse wireless tasks \cite{10599304}.
+This paradigm aims to overcome the limitations inherent in the specialized Wireless AI framework, offering improved generalization and reduced customization. {The evolution of wireless AI points towards the realization of a world model for wireless networks, an intelligent agent capable of learning an internal and predictive simulation of the physical electromagnetic (EM) environment.}